-The Corporation entered into an agreement with Canadian Corps of Commissionaires for the provision of security services.
-The approximate annual payment is as follows:
+The Corporation has entered into an agreement with various companies for the provision of security and cleaning services.
+The approximate annual payments are as follows:

 11 Contingent liability

 Pursuant to funding agreements with Transport Canada, the Corporation may in certain circumstances be considered in default of the agreement.
 Should the Corporation be considered in default of the agreement, action may be taken, which could result in repayment of funding or cancellation of the agreement.